3 reasons to stop using ratings for Accessibility Ratings

 3. Accessibility is personal

-Want to provide detailed, and trustworthy accessibility information?
+Want to provide detailed and trustworthy accessibility information?
 Set up a discovery call!

 Creating Inclusion and Peace of Mind

-And disabled people also have to worry if a restaurant labelled “accessible” will actually meet their access needs.
+Disabled people also have to worry if a restaurant labelled “accessible” will actually meet their access needs.
 Only 39% of disabled consumers feel confident before visiting a new venue.

 Ready to ditch the accessibility ratings?

-By sharing detailed, comprehensive accessibility information rather than vague labels or scores, you can empower disabled people to reclaim the decision-making process.
+By sharing detailed accessibility information rather than vague labels or scores, you can empower disabled people to reclaim the decision-making process.
+Sociability’s Accessibility Management Systems take a different approach by:

 Join industry leaders like Arup and Toyota in setting new standards for accessibility.
 Book a demo to see how Sociability can help achieve your goals!